mareklinka/esk-form-scanner-model/slides/slides.md

 * Machine learning is often more art than science
 * You must be able to iterate ideas quickly to evaluate them
-    * When inspirations strikes, you don't want to spend time tweaking 573 constants somewhere
+    * When inspiration strikes, you don't want to spend time tweaking 573 constants somewhere
 * Keras and similar frameworks make this easy by abstracting a lot of the complexities

 ---